-Data Field Instructions for Form Completion Event Details Specimen Source Required .
+Data Field Instructions for Form Completion Event Details Specimen Source Required.
 Enter the specific source from which the specimen was taken using the most accurate from the available choices.
-Examples of specimen source by each specimen body site/system include: Cardio/Circulatory/Lymph (CARD): Blood, Lymph node, Vein, Spleen Central Nervous System (CNS): Brain, CSF, Spinal Cord Digestive System (DIGEST): Stool, Rectal Swab, Liver, Stomach Eyes, Ears, Nose, and Throat (EENT): Mouth, Throat, Eye fluid Endocrine (ENDCRN): Thyroid, Thymus Genitourinary (GU): Genital swab, Perineal, Urethral swab, Urine Musculoskeletal (MSC): Fat, Bone, Muscle, Synovial fluid Reproductive Female (REPRF): Amniotic fluid, Ovary, Vaginal fluid Reproductive Male (REPRM): Prostatic fluid, Sperm Respiratory (RESP): BAL, Lung, Nasopharyngeal wash, Pleural fluid Skin/Soft Tissue (SST): Abscess, Skin, Soft tissue biopsy Resident Care Location Required .
-Enter the location where the resident was residing on the date the specimen was collected.
+Examples of specimen source by each specimen body site/system include: Cardio/Circulatory/Lymph (CARD): Blood, Lymph node, Vein, Spleen Central Nervous System (CNS): Brain, CSF, Spinal Cord Digestive System (DIGEST): Stool, Rectal Swab, Liver, Stomach Eyes, Ears, Nose, and Throat (EENT): Mouth, Throat, Eye fluid Endocrine (ENDCRN): Thyroid, Thymus Genitourinary (GU): Genital swab, Perineal, Urethral swab, Urine Musculoskeletal (MSC): Fat, Bone, Muscle, Synovial fluid Reproductive Female (REPRF): Amniotic fluid, Ovary, Vaginal fluid Reproductive Male (REPRM): Prostatic fluid, Sperm Respiratory (RESP): BAL, Lung, Nasopharyngeal wash, Pleural fluid Resident Care Skin/Soft Tissue (SST): Abscess, Skin, Soft tissue biopsy Required.
+Enter the location where the resident was residing on the date the Location specimen was collected.
 If a specimen was collected while the resident was receiving care from an ED or OP location, the Resident Care Location should indicate the resident's primary LTCF location prior to visiting the outpatient setting.
 Primary Resident Service Type Required.
 Check the single primary service that best represents the type of care the resident is receiving on the date the specimen was collected: Long-term general nursing, long-term dementia, long-term psychiatric, skilled nursing/short-term rehab (subacute), ventilator, bariatric, or hospice/palliative.
-NOTE : If a specimen was collected while the resident was receiving care from an ED or OP setting, the Primary Resident Service Type should indicate the resident's primary service type prior to visiting the outpatient setting.
+Note : If a specimen was collected while the resident was receiving care from an ED or OP setting, the Primary Resident Service Type should indicate the resident's primary service type prior to visiting the outpatient setting.
 Has resident been transferred from an acute care facility in the past 4 weeks?
 Required .
 Select "Yes" if the resident has been an inpatient of an acute care facility (hospital, long-term acute care hospital, or acute inpatient rehabilitation facility only) and was directly admitted to your facility in the past four weeks, otherwise select "No".
-NOTE : An ED visit and/or outpatient visit (physician's office) is excluded since these outpatient visits do not represent and an inpatient admission.
-If yes, date of last transfer from acute care to your facility Conditionally Required.
+Note : An ED visit and/or outpatient visit (physician's office) is excluded since these outpatient visits do not represent and an inpatient admission.
+If yes, date of last transfer from acute care to your facility Conditionally required.
 If the resident was transferred from acute care to your facility in the past four weeks, enter the most recent date of transfer.
 Use format: MM/DD/YYYY

-Data Field Instructions for Form Completion Event Details If yes, was the resident on antibiotic therapy for this specific organism type at the time of transfer to your facility?
-Conditionally Required.
-If the resident was on antibiotic therapy for this specific organism at the time of transfer to your facility select "Yes", otherwise select "No".
-Documented prior evidence of infection or colonization with this specific organism type from a previously reported LabID Event?
+Data Field Instructions for Form Completion Event Details Conditionally required.
+If the resident was on antibiotic therapy for this specific organism at the time of transfer to your facility select "Yes", otherwise select "No". evidence of infection or colonization with this specific organism type from a previously reported LabID Event?
 Non-editable.
 This is a system auto-populated field and is based on prior months LabID Events.
 "Yes" or "No" will be auto-filled by the system only, depending on whether there is prior LabID Event entered for the same organism and same patient in the prior month.
 Cannot be edited by user.
 If there is a previous LabID event for this organism type entered in NHSN in a prior month, the system will auto-populate with a "Yes."
-NOTE: This question is not used in the categorization of C. difficile LabID Events.
+Note: This question is not used in the categorization of C. difficile LabID Events.
 Custom Fields Labels Optional.
 Up to 50 fields may be customized for local or group use in any combination of the following formats: date (MMDDYYYY), numeric, or alphanumeric.
-NOTE: Each Custom Field must be set up in the Facility/Custom Options section of the NHSN application before the field can be selected for use.
+Note: Each Custom Field must be set up in the Facility/Custom Options section of the NHSN application before the field can be selected for use.
 Comments Optional.
 Enter any information on the event.
 This information is not analyzed.